GaloisInc/saw-script/doc/manual/manual.md

-The direct extraction process just discussed automatically introduces symbolic variables and then abstracts over them, yielding a SAWScript `Term` that reflects the semantics of the original Java or LLVM code.
+The direct extraction process just discussed automatically introduces symbolic variables and then abstracts over them, yielding a SAWScript `Term` that reflects the semantics of the original Java, LLVM, or MIR code.
 For simple functions, this is often the most convenient interface.
 For more complex code, however, it can be necessary (or more natural) to specifically introduce fresh variables and indicate what portions of the